EasyCorp/EasyAdminBundle/Resources/doc/4-customizing-list-action.md

 Customize Boolean Values
 ------------------------

-By default, boolean values are displayed in listings as flip switches:
+By default, when the `edit` action is enabled for the entity, its boolean values are displayed in listings as flip switches:

 ![Advanced boolean fields](images/easyadmin-boolean-field-toggle.gif)